-In a community property state, each spouse owns a one-half interest of the marital property.
-Spouses have the right to dispose of their share of the community property in whatever way desired.
-A deceased spouse, for instance, can elect to give his or her half of the community property to someone other than the surviving spouse.
-Spouses cannot give away the other spouse's share of the community property, however.
-A provision in a prenuptial agreement may also change a spouse's right to distribute the property.
+Spouses have a right to dispose of their share of community property in whatever way they desire (unless a provision in a prenuptial agreement states otherwise).
+For example, a deceased spouse could leave his or her half of the family home to someone other than the surviving spouse.
+But the deceased spouse can't give away the other spouse's share of or right to use community property.

-A spouse has the sole right to dispose of their separate property.
-A deceased spouse can distribute both their separate property and their share of the community property in a will.
+A deceased spouse can distribute both their separate property and their share of community property in a will.

 Inheritance Law in Common Law States

-Inheritance Rights of a Spouse after Divorce
+Inheritance Rights of a Spouse After Divorce

-Inheritance Rights of Children
+Inheritance Rights of Adult and Minor Children